raphlcx/blog/content/posts/how-to-manage-ssh-keys.md

 title: "How to manage SSH keys"
 date: 2020-10-30T22:31:41+08:00
 ---
-Jotting down a simple way to manage SSH keys.
+I'm jotting down some tips to manage SSH keys.

-Always generate an SSH key with default comment, which uses the format `[user]@[host]`.
-This identifies which host the key is generated and used on, as well as the user who owns the key on that host.
-If there are two hosts, each having an SSH key, and both keys are added to, say, GitHub, we can easily identify on GitHub which key belongs to which host.
+Always generate an SSH key with the default comment, which uses the format `[user]@[host]`.
+It contains information about the user and host of the key.
+When you add SSH keys from multiple hosts to GitHub, the default comments will help you identify which key belongs to which host easily on GitHub.

-For each of the cloud services that you use, e.g. GitHub, Heroku, generate a new key for it.
-This ensures that if one key or one of the services is compromised, the blast radius is contained to that particular service.
+Generate a new key for each service, e.g. GitHub, Heroku.
+It ensures that if one key or one of the services is compromised, you contain the blast radius to that particular service.